jerryhgladinet/docs/deploy/source/chapter02.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

       The database contains persistent information for the system.
-      Database is a critical component for the smooth operation of the CentreStack server farm.
+      Database is a critical component for the smooth operation of the |prodname| server farm.
       Local database with latency less than 10 milliseconds is recommended.

       In order for all worker nodes be in the same server farm,